rsomonte/taskerbot/README.md

 The bot will be available on port 3000.
 Make sure this port is accessible from the internet so Discord can send interaction events to your bot.

-The SQLite database will be stored in the `data/` directory and persisted between restarts.
+The database is hosted on Turso, so your data is persisted automatically.

 ### Updating
 To update your bot, pull the latest code and rebuild: